-Gilbert’s syndrome is a condition involving a defect in a phase 2 glucuronidation gene known as UGT1a1.
+Gilbert’s syndrome is a condition involving a genetic polymorphism in a phase 2 glucuronidation gene known as UGT1a1.
 The result of this causes elevations in the levels of unconjugated bilirubin.
-The current scientific consensus is that Gilbert’s is a relatively benign condition.
-I disagree with that contention.
-I believe that UGT1A1 genetic polymorphisms are prone towards producing a wide array of problems that are associated with:
+The current scientific consensus is that Gilbert’s is a relatively benign condition, that only features elevations of bilirubin.
+I strongly disagree with that contention.
+A review of the scientific literature finds that UGT1a1 is centrally involved in the glucuronidation of a wide variety of compounds, including hormones, drugs, and metabolites.
+I believe that homozygote carriers of UGT1A1 genetic polymorphisms are prone towards producing a wide array of problems that are associated with:

 - Reduced hepatic glucuronidation and clearance of steroid hormones such as estrogen